Liang Siyong: Death and legacy

-While resuming the excavation of royal tombs at Anyang, Zhou contracted tuberculosis.
+While resuming the excavation of royal tombs at Anyang, Liang contracted tuberculosis.
 He died on 2 April 1954 in Beijing, at age 49; the cause of death was a heart attack.
 He had been working on a report on animal remains found at the Anyang site.
 He was survived by Li and his only child Liang Baiyou (梁柏有), who likened her father to Water Margin character Shi Xiu, in reference to his determination and tirelessness.
 An anthology of his anthropological papers, titled Papers on archaeology by Liang Siyong (梁思永考古论文集), was published in 1959.
 In his 2015 book In Manchuria: A Village Called Wasteland and the Transformation of Rural China, Michael Meyer writes of Liang with high esteem, underscoring his title of "father of Chinese archaeology", a label which had previously been reserved for Liang's peer Li Ji.